DevExpress/devextreme-documentation/concepts/05 UI Components/TagBox/00 Getting Started with TagBox/20 Bind the TagBox to Data.md

 ---

-If you run this code and open the TagBox, you will see the the populated drop-down list.
+If you run this code and open the TagBox, you will see a populated drop-down list.
 Next, we will enable search.

 [tags] data binding